Wi-sc/NVF/README.md

 Published in NeurIPS 2020.

 ## Requirements
-The codes have been tested on the linux Ubuntu=20.00, NVIDA RTX-3090ti system with
+The codes have been tested on the linux Ubuntu 20.04 system with NVIDIA RTX3090ti.
+The enviroment inlcude:
 * Python=3.9
 * Pytorch=1.12.1
 * Torchvision=0.13.1
 * CUDA=11.6

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 ## Installation
 The nvf.yml file contains all necessary python dependencies for the project.
-To conveniently install them automatically with anaconda.
+To train the model, relavattive operations in point-transfomrer are needed.
+To extract meshes, meshUDF is needed.
+To test the model, pytorch3D, chamfer distance, earth mover distance are needed.
 The commands have been incorperated into create_env.sh.
-You can directly create the environment via runing the script:
+You can conveniently create the environment and install them with anaconda via runing the script:
 ```
 bash create_env.sh
 ```